JordiNodeJS/webcode/.github/support/instructions.md

-# GitHub Copilot Instructions for WebSnack Project
+# GitHub Copilot Instructions for WebCode Project

 This document contains AI coding assistant instructions converted from Qoder rules for use with GitHub Copilot and other VS Code AI extensions.

 ## Project Overview

-WebSnack is a modern Next.js 15 application built with:
+WebCode is a modern Next.js 15 application built with:

 - **Framework**: Next.js 15 with App Router
 - **Styling**: Tailwind CSS with shadcn/ui components